 - Are tenants allowed to withhold rent for needed repairs or other breaches of their landlords’ duties?

 Yes.
-If the tenant has provided the landlord with written notice of the issue and the landlord has failed to fix the issue within 30 days from the receipt of the notice or has failed to initiate reasonable corrective measures where appropriate within 10 days from the receipt of the notice, the tenant may repair and deduct from the rent a reasonable sum not exceeding the lower of $200 or half of one month’s rent.
+If the tenant has provided the landlord with written notice of the issue and the landlord has failed to fix the issue within 30 days from the receipt of the notice or has failed to initiate reasonable corrective measures where appropriate within 10 days from the receipt of the notice, the tenant may repair and deduct from the rent a reasonable sum not exceeding $400 or half of one month’s rent whichever is less.
 The tenant must submit copies of receipts.
 (25 Del.
 C § 5307(a))

 If the landlord substantially fails to provide hot water, heat, water, or electricity to a tenant for 48 hours or more, the tenant may terminate the lease or keep ⅔ of the daily rent amount during the period where hot water, heat, water, or electricity is not supplied.
 (25 Del.
 C § 5308(a))

 - What are the protections for tenants against retaliation from their landlords for exercising their Delaware renter’s rights?

 Delaware law prohibits landlords from increasing rent, decreasing services, or bringing or threatening to bring an action for possession if the tenant has complained about a violation of a building, housing, sanitary, or other code or ordinance to the landlord or an authority charged with the enforcement of such code or ordinance; a state or local government authority has filed a notice or complaint of such violation of a building, housing, sanitary or other code or ordinance; the tenant has organized or is an officer of a tenant’s organization; or the tenant has pursued or is pursuing any legal right or remedy arising from the tenancy.
 (25 Del.
 C § 5516(b)(1))

 - What are the reasons that landlords can evict tenants under Delaware eviction laws?